MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-step3.md

 After the migrated flows are turned on, testing is suggested to verify the behavior of the flows.

-## Incremental migration

-A workflow migration can be rerun as incremental migration.
-During an incremental migration, SPMT migrates source workflows when they are newer than corresponding destination flows.

-In the following examples,  **W** is the migraton of a list workflow, **L** is the destination list, and **U** represents the flow owner.

-- If the source workflow **W** is updated after the previous migration, the latest workflow will be migrated to the same flow with new changes.

-- If flow owner **U** is changed to another user (e.g. the owner of source workflow is changed), this user will be added as a new owner of the previous migrated workflow.

 ## The migrated flows

 When SPMT migrates the workflow to Power Automate, it finds the Power Automate built-in actions that best match the functions in the original SharePoint workflow.
-Due to the feature gaps between SharePoint workflow and Power Automate, a converted flow may not carry the exact same behavior as the original one.
+Because of the feature gaps between SharePoint workflow and Power Automate, a converted flow may not carry the exact same behavior as the original one.

+The chart below shows the first action in a flow migrated from an out-of-the-box (OOTB) approval workflow (manual start) and the UI form when a user starts the flow.
+It lists the mapping of five user inputs between original workflow and converted flow.

 ![out of the box workflows](media/spmt-workflow-ootb-options.png)